thegetty/bronze-guidelines/content/vocabulary/edition.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "The intentional production of a sculpture in several virtually identical casts, usually from the same set of molds derived from the original model.
-In modern castings, item number and total number of multiples produced is often reported somewhere on the surface, as it has legal value."
+definition: 'The intentional production of a sculpture in several virtually identical casts, usually from the same set of molds derived from the original model.
+In modern castings, item number and total number of multiples produced is often reported somewhere on the surface, as it has legal value.'
 ---

 <div class="backmatter">